zhullyb/monyhar/monyhar/docs/api_keys.md

 ## Providing Keys at Runtime

-If you prefer, you can build a Chromium binary (or use a pre-built Chromium binary) without API keys baked in, and instead provide them at runtime.
+If you prefer, you can build a Monyhar binary (or use a pre-built Monyhar binary) without API keys baked in, and instead provide them at runtime.
 To do so, set the environment variables `GOOGLE_API_KEY`, `GOOGLE_DEFAULT_CLIENT_ID` and `GOOGLE_DEFAULT_CLIENT_SECRET` to your "API key", "Client ID" and "Client secret" values respectively.

-On Chromium OS to specify the keys as environment variables append them to the end of `/etc/chrome_dev.conf`:
+On Monyhar OS to specify the keys as environment variables append them to the end of `/etc/chrome_dev.conf`:

 ```bash